Call us for a free quote at 800-937-8398

 Bed bugs are experts at burrowing and hiding in cracks and crevices.
 But with a canine bed bug inspection, you don't need eyes to discover them.
 Due to a dog's keen sense of smell, a properly-trained canine can detect the presence of a bed bug infestation by the odor given off by live bed bugs and viable eggs in hiding places that might otherwise be missed on a visual inspection.

 A dog quickly locates bed bug trouble spots, ensuring treatments can efficiently target and eliminate bed bug infestations.
-A canine bed bug inspection can also be used in follow-up procedures after treatment to guarantee that all bed bugs have been killed.
+A canine bed bug inspection can also be used in follow-up procedures after treatment to ensure that all bed bugs have been killed.

-1. Proven and Trusted - Because of their keen sense of smell, dogs are able to locate everything from weapons and drugs, to missing persons, cancer and yes, bed bugs.
+1. Proven and trusted - Because of their keen sense of smell, dogs are able to locate everything from weapons and drugs, to missing persons, cancer and yes, bed bugs.

-2. Speed and Accuracy Mean Ultimate Cost Savings - A dog has more than 220 million olfactory receptors in its nose, and a trained bed bug dog is looking for just one smell - bed bugs.
+2. Speed and accuracy mean ultimate cost savings - A dog has more than 220 million olfactory receptors in its nose, and a trained bed bug dog is looking for just one smell - bed bugs.
 These pests are quite secretive by nature and they are impressively flat, so bed bugs can hide nearly anywhere - in walls, in mattress seams - often in places no human could reasonably see them.
 It can take up to an hour for a human inspector to properly search just one bedroom for bed bugs.
 A dog can clear the same room in a matter of minutes and be more accurate.

-3. Cutting-Edge Technology - The "nose" is cutting-edge technology and scientifically-proven to be the most accurate inspection tool that can detect and pinpoint sources of bedbugs - critical information for lowering costs of eradicating this parasitic insect.
+3. Cutting-edge technology - The "nose" is cutting-edge technology and scientifically-proven to be the most accurate inspection tool that can detect and pinpoint sources of bedbugs - critical information for lowering costs of eradicating this parasitic insect.

-4. Greater Peace of Mind - Our dogs are trained to work by being rewarded with play, not food.
+4. Greater peace of mind - Our dogs are trained to work by being rewarded with play, not food.
 You can rest easy if our dog doesn't find bed bugs and know your money is well spent if it does.
 If the dog finds bed bugs, Western can then begin the process of eliminating the infestation.

 To schedule a canine bed bug inspection from one of our qualified Western Exterminator bed bug control specialists call us at 800-937-8398 or fill in our online form.